fgasdia/LongwaveModePropagator.jl/docs/src/basic.md

 ground = Ground(10, 2e-4)
 ```

-For convenience, a dictionary of common ground indices is exported.
+For convenience, a dictionary of common ground indices `GROUND` is exported.

 ```@repl basic
 sort(GROUND)